Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: The Blockchain Setting and Platform Revenue

-We now model the auction for control of the \emph{Express Lane}, which provides a time advantage.
-In practice, all non-timeboosted transactions have their recorded timestamp artificially delayed by $T$ while timeboosted transactions receive no additional delay.\footnote{We also abstract away from the fact that Express Lane control lasts for a minute, and still focus on a single MEV opportunity for simplicity.} The Express Lane mechanism allocates a fixed time advantage $T>0$ through a sealed-bid, second-price auction.
-Arbitrageur $i$ now has the following action space. \begin{enumerate} \item \textbf{Auction:} Arbitrageur $i$ submits a bid $b_i$.
-The highest bidder wins the express lane for this opportunity and pays the second-highest bid. \item \textbf{Submission:} Arbitrageur $i$ chooses the number of copies to send conditional on the auction outcome: $k_w^{(i)}$ if they win, and $k_l^{(i)}$ if they lose. \end{enumerate}
+We now consider the time-priority auction for a time advantage of $T$ in the blockchain setting.
 As in the baseline model, each submitted copy experiences an exponential idiosyncratic latency delay before it is observed by the sequencer.
 Let $X_w(k_w)\sim \mathrm{Exp}(k_w\lambda)$ denote the winner’s earliest timestamp and $X_\ell^{(j)} \sim \mathrm{Exp}(k_l\lambda)$ denote loser $j$’s earliest timestamp, with being independent across arbitrageurs.
 Now, the winner’s effective arrival time is $X_w - T$, while each loser’s effective arrival time is still $X_\ell^{(j)}$.
 Therefore the winner succeeds if and only if

 Similarly, a particular loser $j$ succeeds if and only if